GPUVerb/GPUVerb/README.md

 ![](./ReadmeImgs/rasterization.png)

 Then 2D sound wave propagation is simulated within this plane, as an approximation of the simulation in 3D.
-We optimze the FDTD solver further by moving some computation from CPU to GPU (using compute shader). (more about this in the [Performance Optimization Section](#performance-analysis))
+We optimize the FDTD solver further by moving some computation from CPU to GPU (using compute shader). (more about this in the [Performance Optimization Section](#performance-analysis))

 Below is a simple visualization of the pressure output of the solver.

 ![](./ReadmeImgs/fdtd_demo.gif)

 ## Analyzer
 The analyzer is wholly based on the implementation described in the paper.
-(Compute shader usage?)
+Each analyzer grid cell takes in the chain of samples at corresponding cell from FDTD grid output, and then we process and calculate physics data into acoustic parameters which can be used at next stage (digital Signal Processor).
+We optimize the Analyzer sovler further by moving all calculation at each data cell from CPU to GPU (using compute shdaer).  (more about this in the [Performance Optimization Section](#performance-analysis))

+## Digital Signal Processor (DSP)
 The digital signal processor is built entirely within the framework of Unity's Spatializer SDK, which is in turn built on Unity's Native Audio SDK.
 Essentially, a C++ is build into a .dll to be incorporated into the Unity framework as a per-source spatializing plugin.